mobiliabrus/tourbook/docs/2-tour.md

 <a-flight flight="AK1009" departure="KMG" destination="KUL" departure-time="2014-01-04 17:40" arrive-time="2014-01-04 21:50"></a-flight>

-I almost missed the international flight.
+I nearly missed my international flight.

-I intended to take domestic flight to Kunming first, and I would have plenty of time to catch the airline to Kula Lumpur.
-It's too early when I arrived at the boarding gate, yet the plane was already there.
-It was scheduled to flew from Kunming to Chongqing and then to another.
-After all this routes, it should turn and went directly to Chongqing and took me to Kunming.
-The plane was there because of delay of previous schedule.
-I need wave her off and wait her back.
+I had planned to take a domestic flight to Kunming first, and I thought I would have plenty of time to catch the airline to Kula Lumpur.
+When I arrived at the boarding gate, it was too early, but to my surprise, the plane was already there.
+It was scheduled to fly from Kunming to Chongqing and then to another destination.
+After completing those routes, it would turn and went directly to Chongqing and take me to Kunming.
+The plane was there due a delay of previous schedule.
+I had to wait for it to leave and come back.

-Two hours later, almost the same time I reserved, I finally arrived at Kunming.
-When I rushed out of cabin, the next one was on boarding.
-I found I must wait for my package.
-Even there's no international transfer channel, I must recheck in.
-I was the last one checked in at the counter, and I boarded at the last minute before gate close.
+Two hours later, around the same time I had  reserved, I finally arrived at Kunming.
+When I rushed out of cabin, the next flight was already boarding.
+I realized that I had to wait for my package and recheck in, even though there was no international transfer channel.
+I was the last persih checked in at the counter, and I boarded at the last minute just before gate close.

 ```<a-map>
 driving:2.739671959819654,101.72049967310232,LCCT|3.1314496300435706,101.69091652316015,KL Sentral